About the Cotswold Canals Trust

 Trust Directors lead a range of working groups to support them in their roles.

-The working groups comprise of Trust members, or anyone else, able to lend their skills, knowledge and experience to the restoration project.
+The working groups comprise of Trust members or others able to lend their skills, knowledge and experience to the restoration project.

-The Trust Administration Team look after the day to day running of the Trust at the head office at Wallbridge Lock.
+The Trust Administration Team look after the day to day running of the Trust at the Trust’s Head Office at Bell House, Wallbridge Lock, Stroud, GL5 3JS.

 Registered Charity No: 269721